 |How to use Redis||Redis Documentation|

-As well as Redis for PCF, other PCF services offer on-demand service plans.
+As well as Redis for Pivotal PCF, other Pivotal Cloud Foundry services offer on-demand service plans.
 These plans let developers provision service instances when they want.

 These contrast with the older pre-provisioned service plans, which require operators to provision the service instances during installation and configuration through the service tile UI.

 The following table lists which Pivotal Cloud Foundry services offer on-demand and pre-provisioned service plans:

 |Pivotal Cloud Foundry service tile||Standalone product related to the service||Supports on-demand||Supports pre-provisioned|

 |RabbitMQ for Pivotal Platform||Pivotal RabbitMQ||Yes||Yes.
 Only recommended for test environments.|

 |Redis for PCF||Redis||Yes||Yes (shared-VM plan).
 Only recommended for test environments.|

 |Pivotal Cloud Cache (PCC)||Pivotal GemFire||Yes||No|